melvinthemok/dealmaker-game/README.md

 ### How to Use

-Click the button on [index.html](https://github.com/wdi-sg/wdi-7-project-1-melvinthemok/blob/master/index.html) labelled 'Instructions' to read the game rules.
+Click on 'Instructions' to read the game rules.

-Click the 'Play' button on [index.html](https://github.com/wdi-sg/wdi-7-project-1-melvinthemok/blob/master/index.html) when you and your opponent are ready.
+Click 'Play' when you and your opponent are ready.

 Gameplay controlled by mouse.